 Types of Web Applications

-There are several types of dynamic web apps, and they may consist of single-page or multiple pages.
-They can include many functionality and design elements, such as animations, access via a portal, a content management system, and e-commerce.
-They may also be progressive web apps (PWA), a blend of mobile and web apps with the feel of a mobile app and the speed and mobile adaptability of web apps.
+There are several types of dynamic web apps, which may consist of single-page or multiple pages.
+They can include many features and design elements.
+Common examples include animations, access via a portal, a content management system, and e-commerce.
+They may also be progressive web apps (PWAs), which blend mobile and web apps.
+PWAs offer the feel of a mobile app, plus the speed and mobile adaptability of web apps.

-There are many great examples of successful web apps available.
-Here’s a shortlist of five of the best.
+From Gmail to Facebook to Microsoft Office, there are many great examples of successful web apps.
+Here’s a shortlist of nine of the best.

 1. Google Docs

-This web app replaces brightly-colored post-its with a digital solution that enables the organizing and tracking of tasks.
+This web app replaces brightly-colored post-its with a digital solution.
+The attractive interface simplifies the organization and tracking of tasks.
 Trello enables team collaboration for more effective project management.
 Collaboration is one of the most common functions of web apps, allowing multiple people to work on a single dashboard.

-This popular platform is a web app for managing projects, communicating with clients through messages, and keeping tasks on schedule.
-The fact that it’s available as a web app makes it easy to invite users to projects without worrying about device or browser types.
-For power users, it is also available as a desktop and mobile app.
+This popular platform is a web app for managing projects.
+Businesses use it to communicate with clients through messages while keeping tasks on schedule.
+Basecamp’s availability as a web app makes it easy to invite users to projects without worrying about device or browser types.
+For power users, it is also available as both a desktop and mobile app.

 5. Microsoft Office

-Originally, the Microsoft Office Suite (Word, Excel, Powerpoint, etc.) had to be installed onto your computer, with saved files on your hard drive.
-Like Google Workspace, Microsoft Office is now a hugely popular online suite of products with Word, Excel, and PowerPoint available as web apps.
-Collaboration is easy since users can securely work on shared files online, and collaborative tools like Teams are now part of the suite.
+The popular suite of products is now among the top enterprise application examples.
+Collaboration is easy because users can securely work on shared files online.
+Further, collaborative tools like Teams are now part of the suite.
 And yes, alongside the web app version of Microsoft Office, you can also download a desktop and mobile app.

 Why You Should Consider Building a Web App

-Web apps can often offer your users the look and feel of a mobile app on phones and tablets and accessibility across all devices and operating systems.
+Web apps can often offer your users the look and feel of a mobile app on phones and tablets.
+They also offer accessibility across all devices and operating systems.
 Many successful web apps offer offline access that automatically re-syncs when the user is back online.
-They are less costly and easier to build than mobile apps, making them an attractive alternative for the right situation.
+They’re less costly and easier to build than mobile apps, making them an attractive alternative for the right situation.
+If you’re exploring the idea of your own web app, let’s connect!

 Want to learn more about how we help clients build successful web apps?
 Get in touch.